onoseremejohn/Country-Explorer/README.md

 ### What I learned

-- I gained experience in working with APIs, which helped me to better understand how to integrate different systems and access external data sources.
+- I gained experience in handling errors that can occur when working with APIs, specifically when dealing with missing or undefined properties in the response data.
+I checked for property definitions before using them to create more robust and reliable code.
 - I also learned about global state management, which allowed me to efficiently manage and share data between different components of the project.
 - I was able to expand my knowledge of web development by learning and applying advanced CSS techniques to create more responsive and dynamic user interfaces for the project.